ThaLindil/PictureFrame/SetupThePi.md

  psk="<Password for your wireless LAN>"
 }
 ```
-If you use Linux you could generate the network block simply with
+if you use Linux you could generate the network block simply with
 ```
 cmd# wpa_passphrase "SSID"
 ```